escolmebartlebooth/usdc-t1-p3-final/README.md

 **Preamble**

-This has been a very hard project for me, although it turns out that it was hard only because I suffered from a confirmation bias that drew me away from 2 very important facts which, once discovered, made the training of the model easy enough to complete for the first track.
+This has been a difficult project for me.
+It turns out that it was difficult because I didn't consider 2 very important facts which, once discovered, made the training of the model easy enough to complete for the first track.

 The 2 facts were:
-* the drive.py program uses RGB and so i should convert my training data to that format
+* the drive.py program uses RGB and so i should convert my training data to that format as cv2 default opens BGR.
-* the simulator eats up system resources and this affects model performance when testing...so much so, that after a disappointingly long time, once scaled back to 800x600 and simple graphics, the model i had trained 3 weeks earlier....worked.

-This was more galling for the fact I had attended the Udacity / Parkopedia meet-up in London and talked about the simulator with Dave and Aaron.......
+* the simulator eats up system resources and this affects model performance when testing, so much so, that after a number of weeks, once scaled back to 800x600 and simple graphics, the model i had trained 3 weeks earlier worked.
+This was more galling for the fact I had attended the Udacity / Parkopedia meet-up in London and talked about the simulator with Dave and Aaron.

-As well as the meetup, I am indebted to the blogs and forums of other Udacity students who have attempted this project, in particular:
+As well as the meetup, I am indebted to the blogs and forums of other Udacity students who have attempted this project for their discussion on augmented image generation and balancing of zero v non-zero angle data, in particular:

 + https://github.com/georgesung/behavioral_cloning
 + https://medium.com/@dhanoopkarunakaran/147-lines-of-code-to-drive-vehicle-autonomously-around-the-track-in-simulator-c22bcf05f0bb
 + https://towardsdatascience.com/behavioural-cloning-applied-to-self-driving-car-on-a-simulated-track-5365e1082230

-for their discussion on augmented image generation and balancing of zero v non-zero angle data.

 I have run out of time to work on a more sophisticated model but will come back to this project to get onto testing out the second track.